Franz Gertsch

-Franz Gertsch (8 March 1930 – 21 December 2022) was a Swiss painter who was known for his large format hyperrealistic portraits.
+Franz Gertsch (8 March 1930 – 21 December 2022) was a Swiss painter and printmaker who was known for his large format photorealistic portraits and detailed studies of nature.

 Biography

 Gertsch was born 1930 in Mörigen, Switzerland.
 Between 1947 and 1952 he studied with Max von Mühlenen and Hans Schwarzenbach in Bern.
 In 1972, he took part in the documenta 5 in Kassel with his painting "Medici".
-He is known for his realistic paintings and woodcuts for which he developed a new technique.
-From 1976 to 2013 he created a total of 28 paintings and 15 monochrome woodcuts; he worked on a single composition for up to a year.
+He participated in the 1978 and 2003 Venice Biennale and had a solo show there in 1999.
+Gertsch’s woodcuts were first shown at the Museum of Modern Art in New York in 1990, as part of the museum's "projects" series, curated by Riva Castleman.
+His work has since been presented at several retrospective exhibitions, the latest due to open in June 2024 at Louisiana Museum of Modern Art in Copenhagen.
 In 2002 Gertsch opened a Museum Franz Gertsch in Burgdorf.
 On the 8 March 2019, Frantz Gertschs birthday, the Museums expansion was inaugurated by the Federal Councilor Simonetta Sommaruga.

 Gertsch died on 21 December 2022, at the age of 92 in Riggisberg in Canton Bern.